 Where and how to buy tickets

-You can also buy e-tickets via the Tokyo Disney resort website.
+You can buy e-tickets via the Tokyo Disney resort website.
 One benefit of this is that Disney allows free changes to be made online for e-tickets, including last-minute ones, while other sites may charge for changes.
 Wherever you buy it, your “e-ticket” should be printed out before you arrive (apparently the “e” part was lost on that one).

 Date-specific or open tickets?